TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-configuration-reference/kv-store.md

 }
 ```

-whilst to configure the URL rewrite `rewriteTo` field using this variable you could use either:
+To configure the URL rewrite `rewriteTo` field using this variable you could use either:

 ````json
 {